Cat Printer

 I know I shouldn’t look back anymore.

-To everyone: thank you for hundreds of stars on GitHub.
-Good luck.
+To everyone: thank you for hundreds of stars on GitHub, and good luck.